tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 }
 ~~~

-## Example Hybrid Key Agreement Computation

-This example uses HPKE-Base-P256-SHA256-AES128GCM which corresponds
-to the following HPKE algorithm combination:

-- KEM: DHKEM(P-256, HKDF-SHA256)
-- KDF: HKDF-SHA256
-- AEAD: AES-128-GCM
-- Mode: Base
-- payload: "This is the content"
-- aad: ""

 # Ciphersuite Registration

 This specification registers a number of ciphersuites for use with HPKE.
-A ciphersuite is thereby a combination of several algorithm configurations:
+A ciphersuite is a group of algorithms, often sharing component algorithms such as hash functions, targeting a security level.
+An HPKE ciphersuite, is composed of the following choices:

 - HPKE Mode
-- KEM algorithm
+- KEM Algorithm
-- KDF algorithm
+- KDF Algorithm
-- AEAD algorithm
+- AEAD Algorithm

-The "KEM", "KDF", and "AEAD" values are conceptually taken from the HPKE IANA
+The "KEM", "KDF", and "AEAD" values are chosen from the HPKE IANA registry {{HPKE-IANA}}.
-registry {{HPKE-IANA}}.
-Hence, JOSE-HPKE cannot use an algorithm combination
-that is not already available with HPKE.

-For better readability of the algorithm combination ciphersuites labels are
-build according to the following scheme:
+For readability the algorithm ciphersuites labels are built according to the following scheme:

 ~~~
 HPKE-<Mode>-<KEM>-<KDF>-<AEAD>